Torn Rotator Cuff Exercises

 Rotator Cuff Tear Exercises:

-- A Deep Tissue Therapeutic TShellz Wrap reduce risk of re-injury or further straining during stretching/exercise.
+- A Shoulder TShellz Wrap to limber up the area, helping reduce risk of re-injury or further straining during stretching/exercise.

 - A Cold Compress or Ice Pack to reduce inflammation in your shoulder (use as soon as possible after stretching/exercise).